Sharp’s future tower: Behind the McGrath Family Name

-However, resolving to take care of our mental health is just as important, especially during the challenging times we're currently experiencing.
+However, resolving to take care of our mental health is just as important.
 According to the National Alliance on Mental Illness, approximately 1 in 5 adults in the U.S. experience mental illness in any given year.
-A recent poll found that more than half of adults reported their mental health was affected by stress related to COVID-19.
+Another poll found that more than half of adults reported their mental health was affected by stress related to COVID-19.

-As a fresh new year approaches, many of us may still feel tired, lonely, sad and restless to return to a more regular life.
-Some of us have experienced loss, such as the death of a loved one, unemployment or persistent loneliness and isolation.
-And we are not out of the woods yet as new variants of the virus make the COVID-19 pandemic drag on.
-We can easily get lost in our thoughts and jump to the worst-case scenarios, or have thoughts wishing things were how they used to be.
+And we are not out of the woods yet, as COVID-19 continues to spread.
+We can easily get lost in our thoughts and jump to the worst-case scenarios or have thoughts wishing things were how they used to be before the pandemic.

 Setting goals is a great way to help set a positive tone for the year ahead, while providing some comfort and familiarity in times of uncertainty.
-Caroline says setting goals that are SMART – specific, meaningful, achievable, realistic and time-limited – helps increase effectiveness and fuels a sense of accomplishment.
+Setting goals that are SMART — specific, meaningful, achievable, realistic and time-limited — helps increase effectiveness and fuels a sense of accomplishment.

 Practice self-compassion and compassion for others.